Gigaspaces/docker/xap/README.md

 The XAP Docker image utilizes GigaSpaces' command line interface (CLI).
 Any arguments following the image name are passed to the command line.

-If no arguments are specified after the image, the default command will be run: `demo`
+If no arguments are specified after the image, the default `demo` command will be run.

 To learn more about the command line interface, refer to the [CLI documentation](https://docs.gigaspaces.com/xap/12.3/admin/tools-cli.html "CLI documentation"), or use the `--help` option.